aminezouari52/telemedicine-website/README.md

 ```

 ## Contributing

+This project is open-source, and I’m excited to collaborate with developers around the world.

 Pull requests are welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.